 - International monolingual SEO

-What about SEO translation, then?
-Well, as mentioned before, SEO translation is a subset of multilingual SEO, just one of the various aspects that a multilingual SEO strategy can cover.
+You could say that SEO translation is a subset of multilingual SEO that concerns itself with creating SEO-friendly translations.
+As a subset, it’s just one of the various aspects that multilingual SEO covers.

 International businesses who understand the utmost importance of localisation in a globalised world know that there’s no point in localising their marketing collateral if nobody can find it in the target market.
 Just like the source language copy needs to rank high on search engines, so do their several localised versions.

 However, multinational companies aren’t the only ones with a growing interest in multilingual SEO.

 We often come across business owners who originally expected their market to be regional or national, create a website, and find that they are receiving international inquiries about their services or orders from other countries.
 They then decide to launch a multilingual website or app and to create content in several languages – this is where multilingual SEO and SEO translation come into the picture.

 Benefits of multilingual SEO

 There are plenty of reasons why you should consider optimising your website for multiple languages.
 Here are a few of the most significant benefits that a well-executed multilingual SEO strategy can bring to your business: